TheaEggert/TravelTriumph/README.md

 Deployed with: Heroku
    - For the first time on: 6 Feb 2023 at 2:17PM MST

-Other languages and tools used: HTML, CSS, JavaScript, JSX, Python
+Other languages and tools used: HTML, CSS, JavaScript, JSX, Python, JSON

 Greenfield: yes